Easy Lemon Tahini Sauce

 - za’atar spice blend or ground sumac

 - In a small bowl, whisk together the tahini paste and lemon juice.
 It will be become thick.
 Slowly whisk in the water until the sauce can drizzle from a spoon.
-Add the salt and pepper, and adjust for taste if necessary.
+Add the salt and pepper, (and grated garlic and additional spices, if using) and and adjust to taste.
 If the sauce is too thick, add another teaspoon or so of water as needed.
 Stir in any optional additions, if using.

 - Leftover sauce can be placed in a covered container and refrigerated for up to a week.
 The dressing will thicken in the refrigerator.
 Add a touch of water to thin it down if necessary, and adjust seasonings to taste.